 There are different ways in which enterprises can secure their digital media within their enterprise video content management systems.
-These security requirements can either be fulfilled by the safety measures provided by the digital asset management system or by using third-party technologies that are dedicated systems for providing extensive security.
+These security requirements can either be fulfilled by the safety measures provided by the system (for e.g., AES Encryption) or by using third-party technologies (for eg., DRM) that are dedicated systems for providing extensive security.

-But the question that customers find themselves asking is: “Which security measures are best for me to secure my video content?”
+But the important question: “Which security measures are best for me to secure my video content?”

-Customers can choose to encrypt their video at-rest and in-transit as well.
-At-rest, video can be encrypted in following ways:
+Within VIDIZMO, customers can choose to encrypt their video at-rest and in-transit as well.
+At-rest, video can be encrypted in the following ways:

 - Static: Video is encrypted right after upload using the cryptographic key.
 Video playback requires video decryption using the same key that was used while encrypting.

-In-transit, VIDIZMO uses HTTPS to transfer content, preventing man-in-the-middle attacks.
+In-transit, VIDIZMO uses TLS (1.2 and 1.3) to transfer content, preventing man-in-the-middle attacks.

 Video encryption is a pain-point for customers who require high security standards for their digital media.
 However, VIDIZMO makes it easier for its users to encrypt their content in multiple ways, as suitable to the customer’s requirements:

 - Using Advanced Encryption Standard (AES) to encrypt video content by default